perrutquist/Structured.jl/README.md

 It is usually best to create entirely new types for use with structured outputs, rather than re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.

+## Alternative

+The ["data extraction" feature of PromptingTools.jl](https://github.com/svilupp/PromptingTools.jl?tab=readme-ov-file#data-extraction) does basically the same thing as this package does.

 ## Supported Types

+The top-level object in the API call must be a struct (or NamedTuple), where the field types can be any of the following:

 - User created `struct` types with supported types in all fields and default constructors
 - `String`, `Symbol`, `Enum`